ThGail/Fully-Connected-Neural-Network-Generator/README.md

   - the network does not use biases
   - there is only the sigmoide as an activation function

 Feel free to use it.
-Tell me in what crazy project you are going to use it !
+Tell me in what crazy project you are going to use it or the updates you did !
 Bye !